Wedding Etiquette: Everything You Need To Know

 Check which items your bride and groom requested and do your best to send them to their address before the wedding.
 Otherwise, a handwritten note and monetary gift are always welcome.

 Wedding attire has evolved significantly, but one thing remains constant: the class!
 The bride and groom should always include the dress code of the wedding on your invitation and wedding website.
-If you are not sure, you can always confirm with the couple if there are any colors in particular to avoid.
+If you are not sure, you can always confirm with the couple if there are any colors to avoid in particular.
 In general, as long as you’re dressing to impress, you’ll fulfill all wedding etiquette around attire.

 If the wedding is a formal event, there are more concrete expectations around what to wear.
 Formal attire can include a tuxedo or formal dark suit with a white shirt and a conservative tie, a long dress, pretty separates, or a formal cocktail dress.